-As Morgan (2006) put it, understanding the brain and mind in terms of "linear thinking involving cause and effect is inadequate.
+As Marilyn Morgan puts it, understanding the brain and mind in terms of "linear thinking involving cause and effect is inadequate.
 The brain is the most complex structure known in the universe.
 The human being is way too complex for simple logic.
-We need to turn to complexity theory for a better understanding" (p.
+We need to turn to complexity theory for a better understanding" (Morgan, 2006, p.
 14).
-Nowak and Vallacher (1998) agreed that the brain was composed of "100 billion neurons, each of which influences and is influenced by approximately 1,000 other neurons. . . .
-The range of potential mental states in unimaginably large," (p.
-3) and "the same variable can . . . act as a 'cause' one moment and an 'effect' the next.
+Nowak & Vallacher (1998) agree that the brain is composed of "100 billion neurons, each of which influences and is influenced by approximately 1,000 other neurons. . . .
+The range of potential mental states in unimaginably large (p.
+3)," and "the same variable can . . . act as a 'cause' one moment and an 'effect' the next.
 This feedback process is at odds with traditional notions of causality that assume asymmetrical one-directional relationships between cause and effect" (p.
 32).
-And

-... many phenomena in nature do not conform to certain longstanding assumptions regarding causality and reduction, but rather are more appropriately conceptualized as nonlinear dynamical systems.
+And, many phenomena in nature do not conform to certain longstanding assumptions regarding causality and reduction, but rather are more appropriately conceptualized as nonlinear dynamical systems.
 Broadly defined, a "dynamical system" is simply a set of elements that undergoes change by virtue of the connections among the elements.
 In nonlinear systems, the connections among elements generate global system-level behavior that displays remarkable variability over time, even in the absence of outside influences.
-When external influences are present, the system's behavior may change in a manner that is nonproportional to the magnitude of the influences. (p.
-2)
+When external influences are present, the system's behavior may change in a manner that is nonproportional to the magnitude of the influences (p.
+2).

-In terms of the philosophy of science, Wilber's tenets #4 and #6 [see Table 1], namely that holons display a capacity for self-transcendence, symmetry breaks, creativity (Whitehead), or emergent transformation into new wholes with new forms of agency and communion is being echoed here.
+In terms of the philosophy of science, we are echoing here Wilber's tenets #4 and #6 above, namely that holons display a capacity for self-transcendence, symmetry breaks, creativity (Whitehead) or emergent transformation into new wholes with new forms of agency and communion.
 This reflects the nonlinear character of systems.

 Holons emerge in unprecedented ways not determinable from knowledge of component parts.
-No matter how much is known about the parts that make up a whole, the contexts in which it exists, and the goal towards which it is developing, it is important to emphasize tenet six that growth implies indeterminacy.
+No matter how much is known about the parts that make up a whole, the contexts in which it exists, and the goal towards which it is developing, it is important to underline tenet six that states that growth implies indeterminacy.

 Laszlo (1987, p.
-36) explained that neither knowledge of the initial conditions of a system nor of the changing conditions of its environment can yield certainty of prediction.
-Mayr (1982, p.
-63) wrote that "the characteristics of the whole cannot (even in theory) be deduced from the most complete knowledge of the components, taken separately or in other partial combinations. . . .
+36) explains that neither knowledge of the initial conditions of a system nor of the changing conditions of its environment can yield certainty of prediction.
+Ernst Mayr (1982, p.
+63) writes that "the characteristics of the whole cannot (even in theory) be deduced from the most complete knowledge of the components, taken separately or in other partial combinations. . . .
 As Popper said, 'We live in a universe of emergent novelty.'"
 The most absolute, comprehensive knowledge of both the physiosphere and biosphere could never predict the emergence of Lao Tzu, Jesus, or a 747.
-That this is so has been a source of humility, hope, and curiosity for caregivers for thousands of years (Bargh & Chartand, 1999).
+That this is so has been a source of humility, hope, and curiosity for care givers for thousands of years (Bargh & Chartand, 1999).

 In terms of scientific inquiry in general, the clear implication is that determinism, or predictive power, is an insufficient and inadequate guiding principle.
 It is still true that there is upward and downward causation with lower holons setting the possibilities of the higher, and higher ones setting the probabilities of the lower (tenet nine).
-For instance, nothing in a Mother Teresa or a hovercraft break with the laws of the physiosphere.
-However, determinism is a limiting case in which a holon's creativity or capacity for self-transcendence approaches zero.
+For instance, nothing in a Mother

+Teresa or a hovercraft break with the laws of the physiosphere.
+However, determinism is a limiting case where a holon's creativity or capacity for self-transcendence approaches zero.

-This means that many theories of development and psychotherapeutic processes are simply reconstructive; that is, they are based on looking back at previous results and codifying them into a theory that does not encompass the freedom and spontaneous emergence of the self-organizing, complex, nonlinear determinism Bateson (1979) outlines.
-Wilber writes into the predictive sciences.
-Historically, the empirical sciences got their start by studying precisely those holons that show minimal creativity [rocks in motion].
+This means that many theories of development and psychotherapeutic processes are simply reconstructive, looking back at previous results, and codifying them into a theory that does not encompass the freedom and spontaneous emergence of the self-organizing, complex nonlinear determinism Bateson outlines.
+Wilber writes: